-I'm a PhD student in political philosophy at the Department of Political Science at Stockholm University.
-My primary research interests lie in the intersection between politics, economics and philosophy, and my dissertation is about individual duties to contribute to justice.
-I also work on questions concerning the distributive effects of the current technological shift, including the rapid development of Artifical Intelligence.
+I research and teach at the Department of Political Science at Stockholm University.
+My primary research interests lie in the intersection between politics, economics and philosophy, and my recently finished dissertation concerns individual duties to contribute to justice.
+I also work on questions concerning the distributive effects of the rapid development and deployment of Artificial Intelligence.

-Parts of the project have been conducted as a Fellow at the Department of Philosophy, Harvard University (fall 2018, invited by Lucas Stanczyk), and as a Visiting Doctoral Student at the Department of Politics and International Relations and The Centre for the Study of Social Justice, Oxford University (winter/spring of 2017, invited by Zofia Stemplowska).
-I have also had the chance to be on two periods of parental leave during the project.
+Parts of this project were conducted as a Fellow at the Department of Philosophy, Harvard University (fall 2018, invited by Lucas Stanczyk), and as a Visiting Doctoral Student at the Department of Politics and International Relations and The Centre for the Study of Social Justice, Oxford University (winter/spring of 2017, invited by Zofia Stemplowska).
+I also had the chance to be on two periods of parental leave during the project.

 Other research interests

-I am currently exploring new areas and topics, including the distributive effects of automation and AI technology, moral perspectives on markets, and the political and philosophical relevance of hypocrisy.
+I am also exploring new areas and topics, including the legitimacy of systems of norms and sanctions, the moral aspect of markets, and the political and philosophical relevance of hypocrisy.

 ORCID iD: 0000-0002-2378-750X